 Future Research

 Improving the characterization of the smoldering fuels and using higher resolution meteorological data both improved the smoke modeling results.
 Future research is required to include pre-fire fuel loading measurements and to refine the measurement of the consumption of forest fuels during the flaming and smoldering phases of combustion, and the timing and the duration of that consumption.
 Continued improvement of meteorological models is critical in order to deliver the smoke to the correct location and high resolution model output shows promise for areas of complex terrain.
 Additionally, accurate assessments of fuel types and loadings are essential for realistic estimates of emissions.
-Unfortunately, current fuel models do not adequately represent the smoldering fuels that often are responsible for smoke intrusions.
+Unfortunately, current fuel models do not adequately represent the smoldering fuels that often are responsible for smoke intrusions in this region.
 For smoke managers, it may no longer be enough to base prescribed fire plans on the total amount of forest fuels, fuel consumption, and total smoke produced on site.
 Rather, a more detailed understanding of the timing of consumption and smoke production during periods of weak atmospheric dispersal may better help manage downwind smoke effects in communities near the WUI.

 Conclusion